KhronosGroup/SYCL-CTS/readme.txt

 	In the future the CSV file will also be used to specify timeout values on a per-test basis.

+    The '--list' argument can be used to examine all of the tests that are stored in a test executable.
+For instance:

+        $ python runtests.py -b build\bin\test_context.exe --list
+        3 tests in executable
+          . context_api
+          . context_constructors
+          . context_getinfo

     The following command will start a typical test run:

         $ python runtests.py --binpath tests/common/test_all